Labor Medical Terms Every Parent Should Know

 The Apgar score is a quick test performed one minute after birth, then again at five minutes, assessing your baby's:

-A perfect Apgar score is 10, with typical scores being 7, 8, or 9.
+A perfect Apgar score is 10, with typical scores being 7–9.
 Scores below 7 indicate your baby might need help breathing.

 Learn These Terms in Context